LoganBrown559/go-scraper/README.md

 # go-scraper
-A simple scraper written in Go, just to try the language.
+A simple web scraper written in Go, just to try the language.